-As a result, Student Disability Resources will be holding all student appointments via phone beginning March 12,2020.
+As a result, Student Disability Resources will be holding all student appointments via phone.
 Please call 412-675-9454 to schedule an appointment as needed.
 Student Disability Resources staff will be unable to meet face-to-face during this time.

-Students who received accommodations from Student Disability Resources for the spring 2020 semester should continue to have access to accommodations throughout remote delivery of courses.
-The nature of any accommodations that were approved for spring semester 2020 in-residence courses may vary in the online format.
+Students who received accommodations from Student Disability Resources should continue to have access to accommodations throughout remote delivery of courses.
+The nature of any accommodations that were approved for in-residence courses may vary in the online format.
 Student Disability Resources will collaborate with faculty on the provision of accommodations specific to the online environment as needed.